Back to E-commerce Dictionary

 Examples of Product Information Centralization

-• 1A large retailer consolidating product data from its ERP, supplier Excel sheets, and an old DAM system into a new PIM.
+• 1A large retailer moves product data from an ERP, spreadsheets, and a DAM into a single PIM system.

-• 2An electronics manufacturer integrating data from its engineering department (CAD files, technical specs) and marketing department (copy, lifestyle images) into a single PIM.
+• 2An electronics company combines technical specs from engineers and marketing photos into a single PIM.

-• 4A B2B distributor bringing all product manuals, safety data sheets, and compliance certificates into one PIM system.
+• 4A B2B distributor keeps all product manuals, safety sheets, and certificates in one PIM system.

-• 5A brand ensuring that all product content for its webshop, Amazon, Bol.com, and social media ads originates from the same central PIM.
+• 5A brand uses WISEPIM to manage product info for its webshop, Amazon, and social media in one place.

 How WISEPIM Helps